tbklang/documentation/docs/language/38-pointers.md

 ## Pointers

-Pointers allow one to get the address of a named entity, store it, and use it in a manner to either update the value at said address or fetch the value from said address in an indirect manner.

-### Pointer types
+Pointers are just like any other variable one would declare but what is important is that their values can be used in certain operations.
+A pointer's value is an address of another variable and one can use a pointer to indirectly refer to such a variable and indirectly fetch or update its value.

-A pointer type is written in the form of `<type>*` where this is read as "a pointer-to <type>".
-The `<type>` is anything before the last asterisk.
-Therefore `<type>**` is a "a pointer-to < a pointer-to <type>>".
+A pointer type is written in the form of `<type>*`, for example one may write `int*` which is read as "a pointer to an `int`".

-One also gets untyped pointers, these are written as `void*`.

-All pointers are 64-bit values - the size of addresses on one's system.
+TODO: All pointers are 64-bit values - the size of addresses on one's system.

 ### Usage